 Read more about Ragdoll cats

-The Exotic cat (also called the Exotic shorthair by some cat associations) is a cross between Persians and American Shorthairs.
+For the first time in CFA history, the Exotic cat has been named as America's most popular registered cat, knocking the Persian off the podium after 31 years.
+The Exotic (also called the Exotic shorthair by some cat associations) is a cross between Persians and American Shorthairs.

 Read more about Exotic shorthair cats